Lrebaud/ICARE/README.md

    <br> ICARE
 </h1>

-> Rebaud, L.\*, Escobar, T.\*, Khalid, F., Girum, K., Buvat, I.:
+> Rebaud, L., Escobar, T., Khalid, F., Girum, K., Buvat, I. (2023).
-Simplicity is All You Need: Out-of-the-Box nnUNet followed by Binary-Weighted Radiomic Model for Segmentation and Outcome Prediction in Head and Neck PET/CT.
+Simplicity Is All You Need: Out-of-the-Box nnUNet Followed by Binary-Weighted Radiomic Model for Segmentation and Outcome Prediction in Head and Neck PET/CT.
+In: Andrearczyk, V., Oreiller, V., Hatt, M., Depeursinge, A. (eds) Head and Neck Tumor Segmentation and Outcome Prediction.
-In: Lecture Notes in Computer Science (LNCS) Challenges (under review)
+HECKTOR 2022.
+Lecture Notes in Computer Science, vol 13626.
+Springer, Cham.

 This package contains the Individual Coefficient Approximation for Risk Estimation (ICARE) survival model.
 For ensembling strategies, it also includes a dedicated bagging aggregator.